-Celebrities Using Online Dating Apps, Tinder
+How Celebrities Really Feel About Online Dating

 SAM SMITH

-"No offense to people who go on Tinder, but I just feel like it's ruining romance, I really do," he told the U.K.'s Metro in 2014.
-"We're losing the art of conversation and being able to go and speak to people, and you’re swiping people."
+“No offense to people who go on Tinder, but I just feel like it’s ruining romance, I really do,” Smith, who is currently dating 13 Reasons Why star Brandon Flynn, told the U.K.’s Metro in 2014.
+“We’re losing the art of conversation and being able to go and speak to people, and you’re swiping people.”

 KATY PERRY

-Back in 2014 – and thus, way before her romance with Orlando Bloom began – Perry told the The Breakfast Club on Power 105.1 that she was "really deep on Tinder, so I don't have a whole lot of time."
+Back in 2014 – and thus, way before her reconciled romance with Orlando Bloom began – Perry told the The Breakfast Club on Power 105.1 that she was “really deep on Tinder, so I don’t have a whole lot of time.”
 (How many pickup lines about cherry ChapStick do you think she had to endure?)

 ORLANDO BLOOM

-Perry's current beau went a slightly different route when it came to his attempts to find love online: He made a fake Facebook profile (featuring his friend's photo) in order to meet people without them realizing that he was the star of one of the biggest film franchises in the world.
+Perry’s current on-again beau went a slightly different route when it came to his attempts to find love online: He made a fake Facebook profile (featuring his friend’s photo) in order to meet people without them realizing that he was the star of one of the biggest film franchises in the world.

 ED SHEERAN

 After Tinder added verified profiles for celebrities, they reached out to Sheeran to see if he was interested in finding a new muse, and he swiped left on the offer.
-"I haven't got time to go on loads of dates," he told Total Access Radio in 2014.
-"It just sounds quite creepy doing that.
-You're just using your celebrity status to hook up with chicks."
-(And good thing he waited – Sheeran just celebrated his one-year anniversary with girlfriend Cherry Seaborn.)
+“I haven’t got time to go on loads of dates,” Sheeran, who is currently engaged to Cherry Seaborn, told Total Access Radio in 2014.
+“It just sounds quite creepy doing that.
+You’re just using your celebrity status to hook up with chicks.”